nerijusdu/vesa/README.md

 - Copy files from `github-actions` folder to your projects `.github/workflows` folder
 - Open `release.yml` file and update environment variables and required secrets to your github repository.

+## Troubleshooting

+If traefik can't times out while connecting to host services:
+- Allow docker to access local service with `sudo ufw allow from 172.22.0.0/16 to 172.17.0.1`

 ## TODO

 Docker: